Disability Living Allowance

 Being invited to claim Personal Independence Payment

 You won’t be able to stay on Disability Living Allowance, but as long as you claim Personal Independence Payment by the date given on the letter, your Disability Living Allowance continues while you’re assessed for Personal Independence Payment.
-You may be able to get more time for claiming, so if you do need more time, contact the DWP and explain why.
+You may be able to get more time for claiming, so if you do need more time, contact the DWP or DCS and explain why.

 Second invitation to claim Personal Independence Payment

-The DWP must write to tell you that your Disability Living Allowance has been suspended and give you another four weeks to claim Personal Independence Payment.
+The DWP or DCS must write to tell you that your Disability Living Allowance has been suspended and give you another four weeks to claim Personal Independence Payment.
 As long as you claim Personal Independence Payment by the date given, your Disability Living Allowance payments will start again.
 If you don’t claim Personal Independence Payment during this period, your Disability Living Allowance entitlement ends.
 You can still make a claim for Personal Independence Payment after this, but you won’t be paid Disability Living Allowance in the meantime.

 Getting the decision